hsk81/yeoman-generator-dizmo/README.md

 #### Yeoman: Managing Configuration

 As alternative to `.generator-dizmo/config.json` the `.yo-rc.json` file can be used to store default configuration values; see [managing configuration](http://yeoman.io/authoring/storage.html) for further information.

-### `npm install` vs `npm run-script install`

-Please note that `npm install` and `npm run-script install` are two *different* actions!
-While the former installs all dependencies declared in `package.json` *and* runs the latter, the latter simply builds the dizmo and copies the `*.dzm` artifact to the `install-to` destination.

-This means that if you are sure that all your dependencies have been installed and are met, then you can quickly run `npm run install` (which is much faster than `npm install` due to the lack of dependency checks).

 ## NPM scripts